Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

-Here, the computed value CM is again scaled with the normalized pulser charge in order to account for local variations in capacitive coupling. \end{enumerate}
+where the scaling factor $k_\text{pad}$ again accounts for local variations in capacitive coupling. \end{enumerate}

-As shown in \cite{CMCITpaper}, this method ensures robust estimation of the common-mode baseline, even in the presence of overlapping signal tails, and enables accurate pad-by-pad correction tailored to the local detector response.
+As shown in \cite{CMCITpaper}, the combined threshold and statistical matching procedure provides a stable and unbiased CM estimate even in the presence of overlapping signal tails, enabling reliable pad-by-pad correction tailored to the local detector response.

 \paragraph{Implementation}

 Although the common-mode correction algorithm is conceptually straightforward in software, its implementation in firmware is considerably more demanding due to stringent timing requirements and the need for extensive loop unrolling and parallel execution.